janjaapbos/zerotiercore/ztcore/ztpy/README.md

 done compiling
 ```

+If you do not have a ZeroTier network ID, create one at [my.zerotier.com](https://my.zerotier.com)

-Next you can start the ztscapy demo:
+Next you can start the ztscapy demo (replace the network ID with the one you want to join):

 ```

-# ./ztscapy.py
+# ./ztscapy.py --nwids 93afae5963d24817
 Welcome to Scapy (2.3.3)
 ZT
 >>> Node n2 has been initialized